kanead/movement-and-media-research-group/content/authors/grace/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include media portrayals and human-wildlife conflict and documentary repre of nature.

 interests:
   - Artificial Intelligence